 In the early days of Covid-19, a common sentiment was: if we are able to take such decisive action against the virus, why can’t we do the same with climate change?
 But the answer we’ve ultimately been given would have been too horrifying to contemplate back then: we are not able to take adequate action even to curb the pandemic.
 The reason we’re not in free fall is that, by pure chance, the virus has a pretty low mortality rate; we might not be that lucky next time.

-The liberal institutions running the world are unable to bring about the slightest course correction, let alone to govern.
+The liberal institutions running the world are unable to bring about the slightest course correction.
 In the US, the best we can hope for right now is that there will be something resembling a presidential election.
-What kind of political process are you able to imagine that would lead to positive change?
+But what kind of political process are you able to imagine that would lead to positive change?
 Even if you were allowed to be totally unrealistic in your optimism, just staying more or less within the laws of physics—what conceivable mechanism of government is there?
 I cannot see it, and haven’t heard anyone coherently describe what it could, even in theory, look like.

 Most of us are in denial to various degrees.
 When a close person dies, the enormity of the realization comes little by little: you look at photographs, read old emails, go to a place you once visited together.
-Watching the presidential debate, I felt like a Jesuit meditating on a rotting corpse.
+Watching the presidential debate, between two old men in serious cognitive decline, I felt like a Jesuit meditating on a rotting corpse.
 Nothing about it was surprising: it was exactly the kind of demented Rome-is-burning shit I had pictured.
 Nothing about it was important or meaningful; no one learned anything, and it was never going to change anyone’s mind.

 Still, it made me sick.
 Watching civilizational collapse in real time can be as disorienting as being reminded of your mortality.